Welcome to Osprey Class

 French: Mrs Pickford

-We are learning through a new topic for the Autumn term called 'Lost In The Woods'.
+We are learning through a new topic for the Spring term called 'Oh the places we'll go' which is a short topic looking at the development of transport through time.
 See our curriculum map in the link below to find out how we will be involving all curriculum areas.

 On Mondays the children will receive two pieces of homework, usually Maths and English, and they will have the week to complete it and hand it in.
 The homework is a good way of consolidating or extending their learning of the week or term.